zhaofeng-shu33/nn_activation_function_property/README.md

 We found:
 1. If the activation function is non-negative, the result is worst even with a constant bias.
-1. `tf.tanh` is a little bit better than the case with no activation function.
+2. `tf.tanh` is a little better than the case with no activation function.

 ## Test Results
 ```shell